 What’s the best time of year for a family portrait session in London?

 Clients often ask what the best time of year is for their portrait session to take place.
-The simple answer is that each time of year has its own pros and cons, so it’s not a major issue.
+The simple answer is that each time of year has its own pros and cons, I can give you beautiful photographs no matter the season.

 I incorporate the best of each season’s growth into your photographs – looking out for flowers or foliage that will lend atmosphere and colour to your photographs.
 I find the changes throughout the seasons inspiring, and love choosing the colours and light that will work best for your photographs.